Revision Assistant vs ScribeSense

 - What is this tool?

-- Revision Assistant automates grading and provides feedback for student writing.
+- Revision Assistant automates grading and feedback for student writing to help educators improve learning outcomes.

 - How much does it cost?